Paying for care services at home

 The information that will be required is as follows:

-• details of any other investments along with details of any property, land or other assets you own except the property you live in as your main, only home
+- details of any other investments along with details of any property, land or other assets you own except any property you remain living in as your main, only home

 We can also send a form by post or email if you cannot access the online form.